What is convergence insufficiency?

-Researchers are not yet sure what causes CI.
-There may be problems in the complicated series of actions that the brain and eyes perform.
+Experts are not yet sure what causes CI.
+There may be problems in the complex series of actions that the brain and eyes perform.
 Genes may be partly responsible for CI.

-In some cases, a medical condition can contribute to CI.
+In some cases, a health condition can help lead to CI.
 These include: